ShubhamAASP/Recipe_Generator_Using_Deep_Learning/README.md

     pip install -r requirements.txt
     ```

-3. Upload your dataset (if not already included in the repository) and run the notebook from Google Colab.
+3. Upload your dataset and run the notebook from Google Colab.
 4. Follow the notebook instructions to train the GPT-2 model or use the pre-trained model to generate recipes.

 ### Usage